gauravjot/gauravjot.com/blog/deploy_django_api_with_uwsgi_on_ubuntu.md

 **Now there are some possibilities.
 Few commons one are:**

 1. uWSGI processes spawned as expected.
 Hurray!
 2. uWSGI cannot be found.
-In that case use path `/home/[user-name]/.local/bin/uwsgi` for command and restart _supervisor_ service.
+In that case, check if you installed uWSGI at another location, such as `/home/[user-name]/.local/bin/uwsgi`.

 ### NGINX Setup